thompsonmikej/CSS-Worksheet-UN-Starter-Main-Lab/README.md

 ---

-## Why Semantic HTML?

-> Using semantic elements in HTML clarifies both the meaning and the structure of your content—for browsers, developers, and assistive technologies.
-This approach leads to better accessibility, maintainability, and SEO, and is considered a fundamental modern web standard.

----

 ## Challenges & Lessons Learned

 - Practiced writing and styling HTML using the most descriptive elements for each content section.